vladikcomper/md-modules/utils/convsym/README.md

   -noalign
     Don't align symbol data in "Append mode", which is aligned to nearest even offset by default.
-Using this option is not recommended, it's only there to retain compatilibity with older ConvSym versions.
+Using this option is not recommended, it's only there to retain compatibility with older ConvSym versions.

 Symbol table dump options:
   -org [offset]